akhaladok/micrometer-tips/index.md

 Having unbounded set of tag values results into constantly increasing memory consumption.
 In method above some paths contained UUIDs, e.g. `/api/internal/cards/{cards_uuid}/status`.
-This causes rapid growth of heap memory consumption (linear to number of unique UUIDs in the path) and eventually results into OOM and application crash.
+This caused rapid growth of heap memory consumption (linear to number of unique UUIDs in the path) and eventually resulted into OOM and application crash.

 ![Unbounded Metrics Set](/assets/img/unbounded_metrics.png)

-Couple notes:

-* Metrics are not intended to track fine-grained information or statistics of a service (such as specific requests durations etc.).
+Keep in mind metrics are not intended to track fine-grained information or statistics of a service (such as specific requests durations etc.).
+Use logs or distributed tracing instead.
-Use logs or distributed tracing instead, metrics must provide aggregated view on service internals.
+Metrics must provide aggregated view on service internals.

-* Unbounded number of histograms results into unbounded number of time series in metrics storage.
+Unbounded number of histograms results into unbounded number of time series in durable metrics storage.
-Some time series storage providers may bill you for every time serie created.
+Some storage providers may bill you for every serie created.
 Big number of time series also complicates real-time aggregations.

-* Everything mentioned above also applies to counters and gauges.
+Worth to mention that everything mentioned above also applies to counters and gauges.